Open Now — 24/7 Plumbing

 What is Propane?

-Propane, also known as liquefied petroleum gas (LPG), is a hydrocarbon fuel byproduct of natural gas processing and crude oil refining petroleum.
-Unlike natural gas, which is primarily methane, propane is a three-carbon alkane with the chemical formula C3H8, making it a more energy-dense option.
+Propane, or liquefied petroleum gas (LPG), comes from processing natural gas and refining crude oil.
+Unlike natural gas, which is mostly methane, propane is a three-carbon alkane (C3H8), making it more energy-dense.

 It is stored and transported in liquid form under pressure in propane tanks, making it a versatile fuel for areas that lack infrastructure for natural gas pipelines.
 Propane is widely used for heating, cooking, and as fuel for certain vehicles, providing a portable and clean-burning energy source.
 It’s particularly favoured in rural and remote locations where it is the primary energy source for heating and appliances due to its ability to be stored in large tanks and used without a direct connection to a pipeline.